 Looking at The Future – Data Marts and the Cloud

 Data marts offer an efficient, flexible, and scalable approach to storing data.
 However, on-premise solutions are quickly becoming obsolete due to the growing amounts of incoming data.
 As a result, many businesses are moving their data storage solutions to the cloud.

 A cloud-based architecture enables businesses to create and store their data online.
 The speed and flexibility of this approach create an opportunity for analytics in the cloud.
 Performing analytics in the cloud allows for greater scalability and cost-efficiency compared to on-premise options.
 That’s not all.
 Cloud-based data marts offer other numerous benefits as well:

 - A unified view of all data marts.

 The Bottom Line

 A data mart includes a subsection of enterprise-wide data, which is valuable to a particular user group in the organization.
-Unlike a data warehouse that’s expensive and complex to create, a data mart offers a cost-efficient alternative.
-It allows faster data access and is simple to use; as it’s precisely designed according to the operators’ requirements and focuses on a single department/subject area.
+Unlike a data warehouse that’s expensive and complex to create, it offers a cost-efficient alternative.
+It also allows faster data access and is simple to use, as it’s precisely designed according to the operators’ requirements and focuses on a single department/subject area.

-A data mart can help fast-track your corporate processes; as it takes less time to implement as compared to a data warehouse.
+A data mart can help fast-track your corporate processes, as it takes less time to implement than a data warehouse.
 It also encloses past data so your data analysts can easily determine data trends.